-In support of the American Health Information Management Association’s (“AHIMA’s”) mission of enriching and promoting of the Health Information profession as a professional society, AHIMA accepts applications from students currently enrolled in an accredited academic institution requesting AHIMA member data and surveys to post to our members for student research purposes.
+In support of the American Health Information Management Association’s (“AHIMA’s”) mission of enriching and promoting of the Health Information profession as a professional society, AHIMA accepts requests from students currently enrolled in an accredited academic institution who wish to distribute survey instruments via AHIMA channels for student research purposes.

-The Academic Research Workgroup of the CEE was charged with the purpose to Expand research activities in Health Information and has developed a research request and peer review process to provide a mechanism by which AHIMA faculty and student members who are completing research as part of an academic program requirement (such as Master’s Thesis, or Doctoral Dissertation) may request limited aggregate data sets, or approval to use AHIMA channels for distribution of data collection instruments.
+The Academic Research Workgroup of the CEE was charged with the purpose to Expand research activities in Health Information and has developed a research request and peer review process to provide a mechanism by which AHIMA faculty and student members who are completing research as part of an academic program requirement (such as Master’s Thesis, or Doctoral Dissertation) may request approval to use AHIMA channels for distribution of data collection instruments.

 All requests must be submitted using the Student Research Request Form.
 No other types of requests will be accepted.

 Results of data collected for the research does not represent the opinions or views of AHIMA, the AHIMA Foundation or AHIMA membership and is not sponsored or endorsed by AHIMA unless otherwise noted.

 All requests must be submitted at least 90 days prior to the date required or will not be accepted.

 AHIMA’s Data Governance Committee will evaluate all requests and make recommendations to accept or deny the research requests in its sole and absolute discretion.
 Requestors will be notified via email within 30 days of submittal.
 Additional information or instructions may be requested at that time.

 To submit a request, use the link below to create a free account and complete the electronic request form.